Code-Institute-Submissions/htmltablebuilder/README.md

 ## Future Features

 - To build a pdf version of the timetable.
+- To read the google sheet formatting instead od relying on border rules.
+- To error trap Google sheet connection failures
 - To use Zapier Automation to update Wordpress post with table.

 ----